-- 186. Emergency lighting is lighting designed to come into, or remain in, operation automatically in the event of a local or general power failure.
-Emergency lighting may also be provided on a wider scale to allow some of the normal functions of the premises to continue, in the event of interruption to the mains supply. - 187.
-A system of automatic emergency lighting is likely to be needed in large complex premises, particularly in those with extensive basements or where there are significant numbers of people.
-If some escape routes are internal and without windows, or premises are used during periods of darkness, including early darkness on winter days, then some form of emergency lighting is likely to be required. - 188.
-In small premises, in which the escape routes are simple and straightforward, borrowed light may be relied upon to illuminate escape routes, such as from street lamps. - 189.
-The size and type of the premises and the risk to the occupants will determine the complexity of appropriate emergency lighting. - 190.
-Technical Annexe 13.10 contains benchmarks against which existing provision can be compared.
+- 184 Emergency lighting is lighting designed to come into, or remain in, operation automatically in the event of a local or general power failure.
+Emergency lighting may also be provided on a wider scale to allow some of the normal functions of the premises to continue, in the event of interruption to the mains supply. - A system of automatic emergency lighting is likely to be needed in large complex premises, particularly in those with extensive basements or where there are significant numbers of staff or members of the public.
+If some escape routes are internal and without windows, or premises are used during periods of darkness, including early darkness on winter days, then some form of emergency lighting is likely to be required. - 186 In small premises, in which the escape routes are simple and straightforward, borrowed light may be relied upon to illuminate escape routes, such as from street lamps. - 187 The size and type of the premises and the risk to the occupants will determine the complexity of appropriate emergency lighting. - 188 Technical Annexe 13.10 contains benchmarks against which existing provision can be compared.